iAloudat/Car-Shipping-Java/2-Client-Summary/README.md

 	- [ ] Organizing client information
 	- [ ] Archiving

-2. What level of involvement is our to be in the projec?
+2. What level of involvement is ours to be in the projec?

 	- [ ] Researching
 	- [ ] Design